kevinkotcherga/kevinkotcherga/README.md

 A passionate fullstack ruby on rails developer from France.

-The tools I like working with are:
+The tools I like working with are :

 - :gem: Ruby and Ruby on Rails
 - ⚡ Stimulus, the Javascript framework